end-of-game/hub-and-spoke-aks/readme.md

-# Bookinfo Sample and terraform hub spoke deployment
+# Bookinfo Sample Microservices(Istio) and terraform hub spoke deployment

 This project contains sources to build an hub and spoke infrastructure on Azure with multiple AKS environments.